The TriScreen Non-Invasive Prenatal Test (NIPT) is an accurate, early prenatal screen for Down syndrome and other common chromosomal conditions.

 *Microdeletions includes the following syndromes: 22q11 deletion (Di George); 15q11 deletion (Angelman/Prader-Willi); 1p36 deletion; 4p- (Wolf-Hirschhorn); 5p- (Cri-du-chat)

-TriScreen NIPT uses a sample of the mother’s blood, which is sent to Illumina Laboratory in the United States.
+TriScreen NIPT uses a sample of the mother’s blood, which is sent to the Next Genetics Laboratory in Midrand, Johannesburg

 The results will be sent to your Requesting HCP within 7-10 working days from the date of blood draw.